The Chemical Brothers – Surrender: #865 of best 1,000 albums ever!

 ** Full disclosure II: That’s how I like to imagine it, okay?

-I must mention the title track, “Surrender,” too, a really chill, happy, and pleasing side of The Chemical Brothers’ spectrum.
+I must mention the title track, “Surrender,” too, a chill, happy, and pleasing side of The Chemical Brothers’ spectrum.

 Some stats & info about The Chemical Brothers – Surrender